 Make sure your images are optimized for the frame they’re placed in.
 Too small and they’ll be grainy and pixelated, too large and they’ll increase load times.
 Use consistent image sizes across your site to streamline image crunching.

 Text shouldn’t bleed off the page.
 Scrolling sideways, depending on the device your visitors are using, is annoying at best and impossible at worst.
-Text should be kept in a tidy column in the center of the page, ideally no more than 700 pixels or so wide.
+Text should be kept in a tidy column away from the edges of the page, ideally no more than 700 pixels or so wide.

 Leave plenty of space between elements on the page.
 Clustering things too close to the edges of the page or to each other is visually confusing and distracting to look at.

 Make sure your design and branding are consistent across the site.
 If your business lives mostly online, pick a web font — there are thousands to choose from — and use it consistently on all written materials.
 Keep your voice and tone in mind at all times, and establish rules for which colors and logos should be used in which situations.

 Drawing the Eye

 When people read or browse a site, they tend to move their eyes in a zig-zag pattern from left to right, then down and left, then left to right again — just like reading lines of text.
 The elements of your site should be arranged to follow that pattern.
 For example, your logo should be in the upper left side of the page in order to be the first thing the user sees.
 Action buttons should be at the bottom right of text boxes like surveys or contact forms.